Financial Reporting with The Department of Justice:

 Check Due Date:

 Your neighborhood association’s annual DOJ report is due 4 months and 15 days after the end of your organizations accounting period.
 To find your organizations reporting period, search your neighborhood’s name on the Department of Justice database and select the corresponding link.
 The database will provide you with the reporting period that you submitted your last report for.
 To get your current reporting period, add a year.
 To calculate your due date, add 4 months and 15 days to the last day of that reporting period.

-Neighborhood associations can be reimbursed for $20 of their annual filing fee.
+Neighborhood associations can be reimbursed up to $20 of the annual filing fee.
 To receive reimbursement, please email or mail in a reimbursement request form (download PDF version here) and a copy of your annual report.